 In the words of the judge, the will in questions was “a perfect example of why untrained people should not attempt to undertake complicated matters on behalf of other people.
 If [the testator] had gone to a competent lawyer, I doubt that there would have been the many problems that have occurred to date with respect to his will”.

 If you are considering drafting a will; or if you are a personal representative facing a claim from a beneficiary or other individual; or if you believe you have a valid claim in relation to a will or a deceased’s estate, contact the probate and estate litigation lawyers at Rogerson Law for urgent advice.

-Our wills lawyers can help you draft a will in the entire GTA including Toronto, Scarborough, Mississauga, Vaughan, Brampton, Richmond Hill, Etobicoke, and Barrie and surrounding areas with offices located in downtown Toronto, Barrie, and associated offices in North York and Ottawa.
+Our Toronto will lawyers can help you draft a will in the entire GTA including Toronto, Scarborough, Mississauga, Vaughan, Brampton, Richmond Hill, Etobicoke, and Barrie and surrounding areas with offices located in downtown Toronto, Barrie, and associated offices in North York and Ottawa.

 Contact us now at email@example.com